 If you want a retractable fountain pen, you have to understand that you are diving into a niche within a niche.
-Only a tiny subset of fountain pens are retractable, so there isn’t as much competition as you’d expect, but this is still a rich and interesting segment.
+Only a tiny subset of fountain pens are retractable, so there isn’t as much competition as you’d expect, but this is still a rich and interesting segment of the pen market.

-This might seem obvious, but a retractable fountain pen is any fountain pen that uses a standard fountain pen nib where the nib goes into and out of the pen.
-As opposed to using a cap, the pen’s nib moves in and out of the body, either with a click or twist mechanism.
+This might seem obvious, but a retractable fountain pen is a pen that uses a standard fountain pen nib but the nib goes into and out of the pen.
+This action happens as opposed to using a cap or in addition to using a cap.
+The pen’s nib commonly extends and retracts using either a click or twist mechanism.

-Fountain pens are already fickle enough, but make them more complex?
+Fountain pens are already fickle enough, so should we really want to make them more complex?
 It’s all about convenience and easy of use.
-A screw top fountain pen is ideal for sealing the nib and keeping it wet and ready to write, but this isn’t convenient if you want quick access to you pen.
+A screw-top fountain pen is ideal for sealing the nib and keeping it wet and ready to write, but this isn’t convenient if you want quick access to you pen.
+After all, convenience is a top reason why people go with a ballpoint or rollerball over a fountain pen.

 Also a capped pen is almost impossible to open with a single hand, say if your other hand is holding a phone.
 A retractable fountain pen can fix this with a click mechanism.